 The idea was that these physiological responses could reliably indicate whether a person was telling the truth or lying, and weren't within his or her control.
 From the start, though, there wasn't a strong case for why this might be.
 "There was never any complete theory of the 'physiology of the lie,'" Bunn says.
 "And the three measures — blood pressure, respiration, and sweating — are all different physiological systems."

-Nevertheless, through the 1950s and 60s, investigators developed the testing procedure that's still most widely used today, called the Control Question Technique.
-Essentially, the questioner will mix control questions (vaguely threatening ones that don't pertain to the case at hand, like "have you ever stolen from a friend?") with specific questions relevant to the case (like "did you commit the robbery on June 17th?").
+Nevertheless, through the 1950s and '60s, investigators developed the testing procedure that's still most widely used today, called the Control Question Technique.
+Essentially, the questioner will mix control questions (vaguely threatening ones that don't pertain to the case at hand, like "Have you ever stolen from a friend?") with specific questions relevant to the case (like "Did you commit the robbery on June 17?").
 The subject will also repeatedly be reminded that the machine can accurately distinguish truth from lies, and that it's essential for them to answer truthfully.

 The idea is that the control questions will arouse some baseline anxiety in response to being interrogated, because the questions are vague and hard to answer entirely truthfully.
 If they didn't commit the crime in question, the thinking goes, their anxiety would actually be lower for the relevant questions (because they'd know they weren't lying).
 But if they did commit the crime, these questions would trigger even greater levels of anxiety.
 All this would be reflected in their physiological responses.

-So, to figure out if someone is lying, you simply compare their physiological responses for the control questions to the relevant ones.
+So to figure out if someone is lying, you simply compare their physiological responses to the control questions with responses to the relevant ones.
 If the former are higher, they're innocent.
 If the latter are, they're guilty.